Nursery:

 “Oh.”
 I didn’t get it.

-Phillip told me I was going the “wrong way” on the monkey bars.
+monkey bars.
 From then on he was on my bad side.
-There is a wrong way to talk to me about monkey bars.
+There is a wrong way to talk

 Second grade:

-I loved math and doing problems on the board.
-I sat next to a boy who cheated off me and ate chapstick.
-I didn’t mind.
+doing problems on the board.
+I sat next to a boy who cheated off me and ate

-Because Austin Orr and I were desk buddies, he used to grade my math packets.
-He always put smiley faces next to the ones I got correct.
-I always wished he’d do just one big smiley face rather than a bunch of tiny ones.
-And forget the nose.
+and I were desk buddies, he used to grade my math packets.
+He always put smiley

 Third Grade:

-I had a substitute teacher for most of the year and even though I recognize her face when I see her around campus, I cannot remember her name.
-And I feel bad.
+though I recognize her face when I see her around campus, I cannot remember her

 Fourth grade: